equwal/encrypted-home-backups/README.md

-# Automatic encrypted /home backups
+# Automatic daily encrypted /home backups

 # Install
 Encrypt and install filesystems on the backup disk.